Predictia/AQUA/diagnostics/teleconnections/README.md

 The `teleconnections` environment installs the `AQUA` framework with the `pip` installation method, and the other packages with the `conda` installation method.
 For this reason the `teleconnections` environment can have slightly different versions of the packages than the `AQUA` framework.
 Basic framework tests are run with github actions, in order to check that the `teleconnections` environment is compatible with the `AQUA` framework.

-## Teleconnections available:

-At the moment the following teleconnections are available:

-- NAO (see NAO notebooks)
-- ENSO (see ENSO notebooks)

-These two teleconnections are evaluated with station-based indices or with the usage of regional means.
-Other teleconnections can be configured by modifying the `teleconnections.yaml` file in the `config` folder.

-See the documentation for more details on the teleconnections.

 ## Library files